aartioza171/StartUpSwift/README.md

 AppExtension.swift

-- All the common extension that we are usiing must me in this in file.
+- All the common extension that we are usiing must be in this in file.

 AppTrash.swift

-- It will store all commented code
+- It will store all commented code.
-- instead of storing all commented code in class its good practise to store it in ProjectTrash.swift so we can use it later if we want.
+- Instead of storing all commented code in class its good practise to store it in AppTrash.swift so we can use it later if we need.

 AppInfo.text